kumahq/kuma/docs/madr/decisions/056-policy-matching-with-real-resources.md

             toIdx: 1
 ```

+The Inspect API response should contain rules for all existing MeshServices/MeshHTTPRoutes in the cluster
+even if there are no policies that'd directly reference them.
+Such complete structure potentially means duplication of confs, but on the bright side, client code in the GUI/kumactl
+doesn't need to know how to compute conf for the resource – it can perform a simple lookup by key.

 ### Positive Consequences

 * In Kuma GUI, it's possible to make links to the real MeshServices, MeshHTTPRoutes and MeshExternalServices when used in `to[]`
 * Policy plugins code is simpler with the clean fallback logic
 * O(1) instead of O(N) when the policy plugin is getting conf for the known MeshService
   (`ToRules.ResourceRules` is a map, while `ToRules.Rules` is a list)
+* Sorting/Merging algorithm is more intuitive and doesn't fall back upon alphabetical order of names in common use cases

 ### Negative Consequences